walkabilly/chep801_usask/Data Work/Week8_data_work_R.md

 Main effect of A (screen time)

-* Compared to those who have more than 8 hours of screen time, those who have less than or equal to 8 hours of screen have a 3.7 point (95% CI = 2.7 to 4.8) greater mental health score.
+* __Men__ who who have more than 8 hours of screen time have a 3.7 point (95% CI = 2.7 to 4.8) greater mental health score compared to men with less than or equal to 8 hours of screen time.
+This effect is for men because we have the interaction term in the model.
+Without the interaction term the effect would be regardless of gender.
-* BUT you need to interpret the main effect and interaction.

 Main effect of Z (gender)

-* Compared to those who identify as men, women have -3.6 point lower (95% CI =	-4.7 to -2.4) mental health score.
-Those who identify as non-binary had a -6.3 point lower (95% CI = -7.3 to -5.1) mental health score.
+* Compared to those who identify as men with <=8 hours of screen time, women have -3.6 point lower (95% CI =	-4.7 to -2.4) mental health score.
+Those who identify as non-binary had a -6.2 point lower (95% CI = -7.3 to -5.1) mental health score.
-* BUT you need to interpret the main effect and interaction.

 Interaction

-* Compared to men who had more than 8 hours of screen time (Reference category is a bit complicated here) non-binary people with less then 8 hours of screen time had a 2.2 lower mental health score (95% CI = -3.8 to -0.69).
-Women with less then 8 hours of screen time had a 1.2 point lower mental health score (95% CI = -2.8 to 0.14) compared to men how watched 8 hours of screen time.
+* Compared to men who had more than 8 hours of screen time non-binary people with less then 8 hours of screen time had a 2.2 lower mental health score (95% CI = -3.8 to -0.69).
+Women with less then 8 hours of screen time had a 1.3 point lower mental health score (95% CI = -2.8 to 0.14) compared to men how watched 8 hours of screen time.
+What we are saying is that the effect of screen time stronger for men compared to the other genders.

 In simple terms

-* __The effect of screen time on mental health risk is modified by gender in that it is stronger in women and non binary people than it is in those who identify as men.__
+* __The effect of screen time on mental health risk is modified by gender in that it is weaker in women and non binary people than it is in those who identify as men.__

 ##### 1.4 Visualize the regression results